GavinMarsh/flaskr_VirMach_deployment/README.md

 Set up a new wsgi file

-In the wsgi file write:
+## çreate new wsgi file and write:

     ## wsgi_file.py
     import sys